St. Catharine College

 St. Catharine College was a small Catholic liberal arts college near Springfield, Kentucky, United States.
-The college was accredited by the Commission on Colleges of the Southern Association of Colleges and Schools and had a peak enrollment of 750 students.
+It was founded by the Dominican Sisters and was accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.
+It had a peak enrollment of 750 students.

-The college closed operations at the end of July 2016 due to a significant budget shortfall and a continuing lawsuit against the federal government.
-The campus remained vacant until it was acquired by Addiction Recovery Care, a network of residential addiction treatment centers, which established the Crown Recovery Center in November 2020.
+The college ceased operations at the end of July 2016 due to a budget shortfall and a lawsuit against the federal government.

 History

 St. Catharine College traced its roots to classes held in a "still house" in the early 1800s.
 In 1839, the Kentucky Sisters of St. Dominic obtained a charter to grant educational degrees and a campus was built along Bardstown Road, today's U.S. Route 150.

-After a fire in 1904 destroyed the school's main building, the decision was made to rebuild.
-A statue and plaque were installed to mark the location of the original building.
+A fire in 1904 destroyed the school's main building.
+The school rebuilt, adding a statue and plaque to mark the location of the original building.

 In 1920, the state amended the school's charter to give it the authority to found colleges and grant collegiate degrees.
 In 1931, the school was re-dedicated as St. Catharine College, a women's academy and junior college.

 The school became co-educational in 1951 and received accreditation through the Southern Association of Colleges and Schools in 1958.

 In late 2003, St. Catharine Junior College received approval from the United States Department of Education to begin offering four-year programs.
 The Richard S. Hamilton Health and Sciences Building, containing classrooms and laboratories, was completed in 2006.
 Aquinas Hall, an apartment-style upperclassmen residence hall, was opened in 2011.
 The Emily W. Hundley Library was added in 2013.